mario-aleo/cordova-angular-angularMaterial-seed/README.md

 <br/>

-<p>Just clone it to you're computer and use it to initialize your projects.<p>
+<p>Just clone it to you're computer and use it to initialize your projects.</p>

 <br/>